My last visit to St. Peter’s Basilica in Vatican City

 How long is a queue for St. Peter’s Basilica inVatican City

 It took more than 2 hours for us to reach the front side of the Basilica but since we had no other plans, it wasn’t a big deal for us.
-The whole queuing experience lasted 2 hours and 20 minutes and honestly, for me it wasn’t that bad.
-I spent most of our time taking photos as we (my father) moved along the queue.
+The whole queuing experience at St. Peter’s Basilica lasted 2 hours and 20 minutes and honestly, for me it wasn’t that bad.
+I spent most of my time taking photos as we (my father) moved along the queue.

 My father and I were talking about how the situation has changed since his first visit to St. Peter’s Basilica.
 Almost 30 years ago, just a few people were visiting the Basilica.
 Now, due to some changes regarding travelers and travelings, plenty of tourists are coming to the Vatican City.
 In fact, it is a lifetime experience.
 Such a change of mentality will for sure take more and more travelers to this place.
 He also said that once you could feel the holiness which seemed to have disappeared now.
 For a man of faith like him, it was really very disappointing.